voidstarsec/blog/_posts/2025-3-13-brushing-up-part-2.md

 ![](https://voidstarsec.com/blog/assets/images/brushing-up/Pasted_image_20250225195410.png)

+Our new image worked, and was displayed properly!
 We now understand how the SPI flash is structured, but we still have not extracted the firmware.
 We have one more source: the internal flash on the MCU.
 In our next post, we'll discuss how to communicate with an SWD interface and write an OpenOCD config file for a new microcontroller.

 # Conclusion